Kehinde13/Frontend-Second-Semester-Examination-Project_Github-Portfolio/README.md

 - [React](https://reactjs.org/) - JS library
 - React Router V6
 - GitHub API
+- GSAP animation

 ### What I learned

 - I used this project as an opportunity to practise React router V6 and to enhance my react knowledge in general
 - I practised my error handling also
 - I also practised working with the github API
+- I got to work with GSAP animation for the first time

 ## Author